 Trios Health is committed to protecting the health and safety of everyone who walks through our doors.
 We are continuing to work closely with the Benton-Franklin Health District and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure the safety of our patients and staff.

-Out of an abundance of caution and to prevent the spread of respiratory illnesses, we are implementing visitor restrictions and will be limiting entry points to the hospital.
+Out of an abundance of caution and to prevent the spread of respiratory illnesses, we will be limiting entry points to the hospital.

 We want to reassure out communities that it is safe to come to the hospital and Family Birthing Center should you or your family need care.
 We stand ready to serve you.